-The governing board will notify the parents of the suspended or excluded pupil, the Headteacher/Executive Headteacher, and the LA of their decision following the consideration of a suspension or exclusion, in writing and without delay.
+The local academy committee will notify the parents/carers of the suspended or excluded pupil, the Headteacher/Executive Headteacher, and the LA of their decision following the consideration of a suspension or exclusion, in writing and without delay.

-In the case of exclusion, where the governing board decides not to reinstate the pupil, they will notify the parents:
+In the case of exclusion, where the local academy committee decides not to reinstate the pupil, they will notify the parents:

-- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That a request to hold the meeting via remote access can be made and how to do this. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a pupil's SEND is considered relevant to the exclusion. - That, regardless of whether a pupil has been identified as having SEND, the parents have a right to require the governing board to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.
+- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That a request to hold the meeting via remote access can be made and how to do this. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a pupil's SEND is considered relevant to the exclusion.

+- That, regardless of whether a pupil has been identified as having SEND, the parents have a right to require the local academy committee to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents/carers will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.

-The governing board will also notify parents that, if they believe a suspension or exclusion has been issued as a result of discrimination, then they are required to make a claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.
+The local academy committee will also notify parents/carers that, if they believe a suspension or exclusion has been issued as a result of discrimination, then they are required to make a claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.

-After any conclusion, the governing board will notify the parents, and all other parties involved, of the decision that was made and the reasoning for this, in sufficient detail.
+After any conclusion, the local academy committee will notify the parents/carers, and all other parties involved, of the decision that was made and the reasoning for this, in sufficient detail.